 While there are a number of different “superfoods” that have proven to be highly effective at helping with fertility, Royal Jelly is more than likely the reigning King…or Queen of the bunch.
-This nutrient dense substance is a secretion that comes from glands in young worker bees, and is used to not only create a queen bee for procreation, but is also fed to honey bee larvae to provide them with optimal health and growth.
+This nutrient-dense substance is a secretion that comes from specific glands in nurse worker bees, and is used to not only create a queen bee for procreation, but it is also fed to honey bee larvae to provide them with optimal health and growth.

-Royal Jelly is a substance that is secreted by nurse worker bees glands.
-The secretion is known as royal jelly and it is the main food source for the first 3 days of the larva.
-One larva that is to be the Queen Bee is fed only royal jelly its entire life.
-This exclusive feeding triggers the full development of her ovaries which is needed to lay the millions of eggs she will lay in her lifetime.
+Royal jelly is the main food source for bee larvae in the first three days of their development.
+One larva that is to be the Queen Bee is fed only Royal Jelly its entire life.
+This exclusive feeding triggers the full development of her ovaries which are needed to create the millions of eggs she will lay in her lifetime.
 The Queen matures in 5 days and weighs double that of a worker bee.
 A worker bee only lives to be 30-45 days old, but the Queen bee lives to be 5 to 6 years old.
-The queen also lays in one season around 250,000 eggs and in peak season she may lay up to 2000 eggs a day.
-This may have something to do with the extremely high nutritional content of the Royal Jelly which is this Queen’s exclusive diet.
+The queen also lays around 250,000 eggs in one season and in peak season, she may lay up to 2000 eggs a day.
+This may have something to do with the extremely high nutritional content of the Royal Jelly, which is this Queen’s exclusive diet.

 Royal Jelly may be beneficial for the following:

 - Support egg and sperm health